Leonard Fenton: Career

-Personal life and death
+Personal life

 Fenton and cellist Madeline Thorner married in 1967.
 They had four children and later separated.
 Aside from acting, he was also a professional painter and held several exhibitions.
 Before the 2010 general election, Fenton came out in support of the Labour Party, after appearing in their election broadcast.

+Death

-He died on 29 January 2022, at the age of 95.
-His former co-star June Brown memorialised him as "A charming man in all ways, first as a person and then as an actor, extremely polite and kind".
+He died in Hillingdon, London, on 29 January 2022, at the age of 95.
+His former co-star June Brown memorialised him as "a charming man in all ways, first as a person and then as an actor, extremely polite and kind".